jcantillo94/bespoked-bike-web-app/README.md

 ## Business Operational Intelligence Web Application
 This is a web application that allows for business operational intelligence.
 The back-end was built with ASP.NET Core 7.0 API and the front-end was built with React Vite.
 The database used for this project was SQL Server and it was scaffolded using Entity Framework to create entities in the back-end project.

 The application is intended to display visualizations for the business intelligence data that was received from the SQL Server database data source.
-To display these visualizations, we intended to use Microsoft PowerBI by generating an access token via the Power BI Embed REST API.
-However, there were issues with generating the access token which we are currently working on resolving.
+To display these visualizations, the intention was to use Microsoft PowerBI by generating an access token via the Power BI Embed REST API.
+However, there were issues with generating the access token which is currently being worked on towards on resolving.

 ## Technologies Used
-* ASP.NET Core 7.0
+* ASP.NET Core 7.0 (Backend API)
-* React Vite
+* React Vite (Frontend Client)
-* SQL Server
+* SQL Server (Database for Business Entities)
-* Entity Framework Core
+* Entity Framework Core (Data Modeling for use in the Backend API)
-* Microsoft PowerBI
+* Microsoft PowerBI (Reporting)

 ## Installation